Machine Learning Neutrino-Nucleus Cross Sections: Closure test setup

-The analysis involves two distinct statistical inference problems: learning the cross section at the ND, and extracting oscillation parameters at the FD.\footnote{Although these inference problems are conceptually separate, it is possible and may be interesting to consider a simultaneous ND/FD analysis.} We must therefore frame the problem in statistical language.
+The analysis involves two distinct statistical inference problems: learning the cross section at the ND, and extracting oscillation parameters at the FD.
+We must therefore frame the problem in statistical language.
 The product of a cross section and flux, $\dsigma \Phi$, defines a three-dimensional probability density of events $(E_\nu, \Emu, \costheta)$ after normalization.
 However, without $E_\nu$ reconstruction, we have access to only $(\Emu, \costheta)$ for each event.
 All available information is thus encoded by two-dimensional marginal densities of the form

 We define the ND and FD \emph{true} densities $\pND$ and $\pFD$ by this expression evaluated with $\Phi_\mathrm{ND}$ and $\Phi_\mathrm{FD}$, respectively.
 Evaluating Eq.~\eqref{eq:marginalize} with the modeled cross section in place of the true one defines the \emph{model} densities $\qND$ and $\qFD$.
 Note that our method works entirely with normalized densities $p(E_\ell, \cos\theta)$ at both the ND and FD, and so normalization information is completely discarded.
-Our analysis is thus fully insensitive to the flux normalization uncertainty; it could be taken to be infinite without affecting our results.
+Our analysis is thus fully insensitive to the flux normalization uncertainty; flux shape uncertainties are discussed in Sec.~\ref{sec:flux-shape} below.